MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 **L2 Tunnel Networking** - This networking mode should not be used in any environment except Microsoft Azure public cloud.

-### Docker Network Creation Options
+## Docker Network Creation Options

-Different docker networking commands can be supplied at either container network creation time or container creation time.
+Different docker networking commands and options can be specified at either container network creation time or container creation time.
 In addition to the -d (--driver=<network mode>) option to specify networking mode, the --gateway, --subnet, and -o options are also supported when creating a container network.

 A user can specify a specific gateway IP address when using static IP allocation / network configuration (e.g. for Transparent networks).
 If using NAT or Transparent mode with DHCP you should not change the gateway IP address.
 ```powershell